deanishe/alfred-workflow/docs/guide/persistent-data.rst

 If you only want to write to a file, you can use the :class:`~workflow.workflow.atomic_writer` context manager.
-This does not guarantee that the file will be written, but does guarantee that it will only be written if the write succeeds (the data is first written to a temporary file).
+This does not guarantee that the file will be written, but does guarantee that it will only be written if the write succeeds (the data are first written to a temporary file).